osandov/drgn/vmtest/README.rst

    kernel releases are built and uploaded by a `GitHub Actions workflow
    <../.github/workflows/vmtest-build.yml>`_.
 The packages are downloaded by
    the `vmtest.download <download.py>`_ module.
+2. A `kernel module <../tests/linux_kernel/kmod>`_ for testing drgn functionality that cannot be tested through userspace APIs.
-2. The test command itself.
-This is just some ``setup.py`` glue and the proper invocation of the Python `unittest command line interface
+3. The test command itself.
+This is just some ``setup.py`` glue to build the test kernel module and run the VM with the proper invocation of the Python `unittest command line interface
    <https://docs.python.org/3/library/unittest.html#test-discovery>`_.

 The ``vmtest.vm`` and ``vmtest.download`` modules also have CLIs for testing